 Investors are typically more comfortable with the fee-only arrangement because it sets the stage for a trusting relationship to develop.
 Instead of selling, fee-only advisors can be an objective source of financial advice.
 Most fee-only wealth managers are also fiduciaries.

 Darrow Wealth Management is a fee-only financial advisory firm.

-Fee-based advisors can be compensated by client fees and commissions for selling financial products (like insurance or annuities) and securities (e.g. stocks, mutual funds) to their clients.
+Fee-based advisors play the role of salesperson and advisor.
+They can be compensated by client fees and commissions for selling financial products (like insurance or annuities) and securities (e.g. stocks, mutual funds) to their clients.
 Advisors at large wirehouses or individuals affiliated with a broker-dealer often receive additional financial incentives to push in-house funds and proprietary products.
-These conflicts of interest are typically disclosed, though not in the most simplistic terms.
+Although disclosure of conflicts of interest may be necessary in some situations, the verbiage might be technical .

 The commissions on these products can be substantial which can create concerns about conflicts of interest.

 Fee-based financial advisors can also receive a referral fee in exchange for referring a client to another professional, such as a CPA or attorney.
 This can incentivize the advisor to recommend one professional over another.